Board of Directors, Ten Directions, Inc.

 Parvati Grais, Diamond Approach Teacher Representative, is a Diamond Approach teacher and student of the Ridhwan School since 1998.
 She works with individual students in Amherst, Ma and in Diamond Approach Retreat Group 5 (DHR5).
 Parvati has worked as a teacher, cofounder and director of an independent school, educational therapist, guidance counselor, and psychotherapist.
 As an original member of The Abode, a Sufi Community, Parvati guided individual and group meditation/inquiry retreats.

 Laurie Leonard served as Guest House’s board chair from 2010 to 2014.
 She is the Executive Director of End of Life Choices New York, a nonprofit organization whose mission is to improve end of life care so that people can have a better quality of life in their final months and a peaceful death.
 She currently has a private practice in pet loss bereavement counseling.
-Laurie was for ten years the President and General Manager of an NBC-affiliated television station that won many national awards for its news, programming and marketing.
-She has an MBA with honors from the Harvard Business School and an MSW from Fordham University.
-Laurie has served on the board of directors of many organizations, including a bank, a library, a chamber of commerce, a tourism bureau, and a crisis hotline.
-She was Vice-President of Public Relations for United Way in Wisconsin and served as Treasurer of a large co-op building in New York City.
-Currently a licensed social worker specializing in death, dying, and bereavement, Laurie has been a Diamond Approach student since 2000.
+Laurie was for ten years the president and general manager of an award-winning NBC-affiliated television station that won many national awards for its news, programming, and marketing.
+She has an MBA from the Harvard Business School and an MSW from Fordham University.
+Laurie has served on the board of directors of many organizations, including a bank, a library, a chamber of commerce, a social services charity, a tourism bureau, and a crisis hotline.
+In 2001 she received a New York Volunteer Service Award from Mayor Rudolph Giuliani.
+Laurie has been a Diamond Approach student since 2000.